Faculty, Staff and Employee International Travel

 C. Group Travel Registration

-REQUIRED steps for registering student group travel (i.e. College- or Department-sponsored travel, not organized through Study Abroad), which must be done at least 30 days prior to the group's departure:
+REQUIRED steps for registering student group travel (i.e. Athletic team travel, College- or Department-sponsored group travel, non credit-bearing and/or not organized through Study Abroad.)
+The following steps should be completed at least 30 days prior to the group's departure:

-- Complete the Group Travel Registration Form.
-Submit the Group Travel Registration Form digitally to email@example.com.
+- Complete and submit the Group Travel Registration Form digitally to email@example.com.

 - Review the Health Insurance Information with the group.